isaiahabhulimen/rag-project/README.md

 **Isaiah Abhulimen**

 This project was developed as a practical RAG engineering project, progressing from an initial prototype toward a production-oriented application.

+---

+## License

+**Copyright © 2026 Isaiah Abhulimen**
+**All Rights Reserved.**

+This repository is publicly available for viewing and evaluation purposes.

+No permission is granted to copy, modify, distribute, sublicense, publish, or use the source code or other materials from this repository for commercial purposes without prior written permission from the copyright holder.